EliahKagan/VidDraw/README.md

 If x264vfw is not installed, or it is installed but not for the same architecture as the VidDraw process, then VidDraw cannot use it.
-In this case, the menu contains a &ldquo;Downoad x264vfw&rdquo; item that opens the x264vfw download page your default web browser.
+In this case, the menu contains a &ldquo;Download x264vfw&rdquo; item that opens the x264vfw download page your default web browser.

 If x264vfw is installed for the architecture of the VidDraw process, then